hosuaby/inject-resources/README.md

 # junit-jupiter-resources
-Convinient resource injection for your tests
+Convenient resource injection for your tests